Carpenter ants may not eat wood like termites, but they can damage it to make nests.

 If you’re looking for a ready-made, natural solution, EcoSmart Ant & Roach Killer Spray is a plant-based option.

-It uses fragrant essential oils, such as rosemary and wintergreen, to repel ants.
+It contains plant-based oils that kill ants on contact and may also help repel them.
 You can also use it to kill roaches.

 With a bit of effort and the natural solutions above, you can effectively control these pests.
-Stay vigilant and treat early, and these ants are far less likely to stick around.
+Stay vigilant, address moisture problems promptly, and treat infestations early to reduce the chances of carpenter ants becoming established.

 Add comment